Brick (character): Fictional character biography

-Brick is a low-level henchman and enforcer who seeks to fill the power vacuum present in Star City.
-He battles Green Arrow before being defeated in a duel for ownership of Star City.
+Daniel Brickwell is originally a low-level criminal operating in Star City.
+After demons attack Star City, killing many people and leaving a power vacuum, Brickwell begins to expand his gang's criminal activities into areas left vacant by other criminal organizations.
+He unites several other gangs under his leadership, forming a large syndicate.

 Brick hires Deathstroke to destroy Green Arrow's house as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.

-In One Year Later, after Doctor Light and Merlyn destroy most of Star City, Brick begins fighting crimes that he does not approve of.
+In One Year Later, after Doctor Light and Merlyn destroy most of Star City, Brick starts fighting crime in the ruins of the city.
+It is later revealed that he is only fighting crimes that he does not approve of, particularly the drug killing his customers.

-Brick is apparently killed by Cupid, but later resurfaces and attempts to kidnap a young girl to extort money from her parents before Miss Martian stops him.
+Brick is apparently killed by Cupid, with his corpse being left as a "gift" for Green Arrow.
+He survives, relocates to San Francisco, and attempts to kidnap a young girl to extort money from her parents.
+However, Brick is ambushed and knocked out by Miss Martian.

 In The New 52 reboot of DC's continuity, Brick is reintroduced as one of Richard Dragon's Longbow Hunters, who aim to kill Green Arrow because of the $30 million bounty Dragon put out on him.

 Brick re-appears in Green Arrow comics following DC Rebirth.
 He is a mercenary and member of the "Ninth Circle", an international criminal organization and bank alongside Eddie Fyers, Shado, and Cheshire.